-Hospital chaplains have an understanding of the role faith plays in the process of coping with and healing from a serious illness.
+Hospital chaplains understand the role faith plays in coping with a serious illness.

 Have you ever found yourself praying in a hospital room, for yourself or a loved one?
 I have, and according to new research, we’re doing the right thing.
 Studies have shown that patients with faith cope better with illness and often heal faster or are more accepting of the outcome than those without.

 Maybe that’s why nearly 70% of hospitals today invest in spiritual health-care specialists known as chaplains.

 That high percentage surprised me.
 Surgeons, radiologists, oncologists: These are people trained in the scientific method, taught that every ailment has a physical cause that yet even they seem to agree that faith can make a difference in a patient's recovery.

 How can faith–something unseen, something immeasurable–have a measurable effect?
 To answer this question, I sat down to interview the men and women involved with HealthCare Chaplaincy, or HCC, a New York City-based research and ministry organization.

 “Health care is holistic,” began the Rev. Eric J. Hall, a minister of 23 years and the president of HCC.
 “That means that we have to take care of the body, mind and spirit.”

 This is Chaplaincy 101: It’s not just about a patient’s relationship with God.
 It’s about how the patient’s faith interacts with his or her body and mind.
 A patient’s illness or trauma may affect her faith in God.
 A chaplain’s job is to help a patient’s faith contribute positively to her prognosis.

 “If we can reduce our patients’ spiritual distress,” said the Rev.George Handzo, director of health services at HCC, “we can help them to better use their spiritual or religious resources, and that’s going to affect everything else.”